MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-synchronize-contacts-customers-vendors-bank-accounts.md

 ---
-title: Synchronising Contacts With Customers, Vendors, and Bank Accounts | Microsoft Docs
+title: Synchronise Contacts With Customers and Vendors| Microsoft Docs
-description: Describes synchronising contacts with customers, vendors, and bank accounts in Financials
+description: You couple or synchronise contact information of contacts who are also customers, vendors, or bank accounts, so you only update information in one place.
 services: project-madeira
 documentationcenter:
 author: edupont04